 As a result of his experiences as an employee and his varied experiences in different practices as a relief veterinarian, Dr. Gaston became determined to own a practice and began searching for an opportunity to purchase an existing practice.

 In May 1991, physically and emotionally exhausted from working at the emergency clinic for a year, Dr. Gaston accepted a position with a small animal clinic in a south suburb of Dayton.
 The owner of the practice expressed interest in retiring and wanted a smooth transition out of practice.
 Dr. Gaston then joined the practice and began the difficult process of evaluation of financials and negotiating a sale price.
 This experience provided more valuable character-building opportunities and rich education in dealing with a contentious staff and a dishonest employer.
 After ten months, the situation reached a conclusion when Dr. Gaston, on the advice of an accountant and attorney, would not agree to the terms of the sale and the owner announced that Dr. Gaston was terminated, with no advanced notice.
 Fortunately, because of his reputation for client service, good medicine, and surgery skills, he was able to arrange full-time employment doing relief work within 1 week.
-Though he never collected any unemployment benefits, it was an interesting and valuable experience going to the unemployment office and filing for unemployment benefits.

 Sometimes, as we wander in the wilderness, God’s guiding hand can be clearly seen.
 Other times, as events unfold and stressful situations arise, it can be difficult to see God’s providential hand guiding and leading.
 In those times, it is often much easier to look back, after we have passed through the rough waters, to see how God was leading and providing for us through a challenging situation.
 In the fall of 1992, Dr. Gaston traveled to Cortland, Ohio to do two weeks of relief work.
 That in turn led to a job offer and the possibility of partnership in that practice.
 In February 1993, Dr. Gaston, his wife and two small children purchased a home and moved to Cortland, Ohio.
 Unfortunately, the partnership and ownership did not work out and it became obvious that it would likely never occur.
 However, during that brief time, many changes occurred and dramatically shifted Dr. Gaston’s approach to veterinary medicine.
 In November 1995, Dr. Gaston began the search for another opportunity for ownership in a practice while he returned to relief work temporarily.
 The ‘temporary’ position as a relief veterinarian lasted over two years.